This pear salad is fruity, fresh, crunchy, and delicious; excellent as an appetizer or side salad for a special dinner or holiday meal.

 - Easy 10-minute crostini with a brush of oil and garlic.

-- Italian bruschetta with eggplant or olive tapenade.
+- Italian bruschetta with eggplant, tomatoes, or olive tapenade.

-Or serve it as a vibrant side dish with a main of your choice, for example:
+Or serve it as a side dish with a wholesome main dish you choose.
+For example:

 Storage